cdapio/cdap-ingest/stream-client/stream-client-python/README.md

 ## Usage

- To use the Stream Client Python API, include this in your Python script:
+ To use the Stream Client Python API, include these imports in your Python script:

 ```
     from config import Config